qwertysmosh/SMAPIDedicatedServerMod/README.md

 - `Pause`: (Toggle command) \
   Pause the game
 - `TakeOver`: The host player returns control to the host, all host functions are switched on.
 Cancels the [`LetMePlay`](#host-in-game-command) command
+- `UpdateHouseLevel`: Can be used with and without a parameter.
+  - Without a parameter:
+    - The command triggers the check function and the host farmhouse is upgraded to the next level if another farmer has a farmhouse with a higher farmhouse level than the host.
+    - The additional options entry `UpgradeHouseLevelBasedOnFarmhand` is ignored.
+  - With a parameter from 0 to 3:
+    - The host farmhouse will be upgraded immediately, please note:
+      - It is not safe to be in the farmhouse while the farmhouse is being upgraded or downgraded.
+      - Please remove all items, decorations and so on.
+      - Some items will be stored in a chest, but there are only 36 places to store items.
+      - Everything else will be deleted.
+      - All beds will be destroyed and a new bed will be set up.
 - `SafeInviteCode`: A file `invite_code.txt` with the invitation code is created in this mods folder.
 If there is no invitation code, an empty string is saved.
 - `InviteCode`: The invitation code is printed.
 - `ForceInviteCode`: Forces the invitation code by closing and reopening the multiplayer server.
 There is an 8 second warning before the server stops, after another 2 seconds it is restarted.